Other Laboratory Operations

 It is the responsibility of the person receiving physical custody of the sample to initiate the original record of sample receipt.
-The sample custodian receives the majority of samples delivered to the laboratory.
+The Sample Custodian receives the majority of samples delivered to the laboratory.
 Occasionally, an analyst or supervisor may receive a sample into the laboratory.
-Only those designated with the FACTS sample custodial role may electronically receive and sign for the laboratory receipt of the sample within FACTS.
+Only those designated with the FACTS or LIMS sample custodial role may electronically receive and sign for the laboratory receipt of the sample within FACTS or LIMS.
 If the sample is received in the laboratory by someone who does not possess the role of Sample Custodian, the receipt of the sample must be documented.

 - physical condition is satisfactory,

 - official seal (if present) is unbroken, and

 - identification on the sample package matches that described in the accompanying records and/or in the FACTS "Collection Report" record.

 Immediate action is taken to document and reconcile any discernible abnormalities and/or discrepancies such as the following:

 - conflicting sample numbers,